 Saarbrücken Zoo gets mixed reviews, but having visited it personally, I can say that yes, it is tired, but no, the animals did not look unhappy or mistreated.
 The zoo has penguins, lemurs, giraffes, apes, sea lions, and predators such as cheetahs, jaguars and pumas, plus more unusual species such as the South American tapir.
 There’s also a petting area with dwarf goats.
 Near the kangaroo enclosure you’ll find two playgrounds with climbing frames and a 42m suspension bridge.

-Neunkircher zoo is also test free for now (but also has testing facilities available on site should things change).
-The zoo is set over 20 hectares and has 70 species of animals including Asiatic wild dogs, elephants, bears, iguanas and various fish, plus baboons and Sumatran orangutans.
+Neunkircher zoo is set over 20 hectares and has 70 species of animals including Asiatic wild dogs, elephants, bears, iguanas and various fish, plus baboons and Sumatran orangutans.
 They also have snow leopards.
-Playgrounds remain open but some animal houses (those inside) are closed, and the café only serves items to take away.
+Playgrounds are also open as is the elephant and giraffe house, but the ape house is currently closed.
 Tickets cost €11,50 for adults (over 18 years) and €5 for children aged 3-17 years and students.
-The zoo park is open from 8.30 to 18.00, and there are falconry displays at 11.00 and 15.00.
-Animal feeding is not taking place for the public to view, to prevent the congregation of visitors.
+The zoo park is open from 8.30 to 18.00.

 At Landau Zoo you can see the latest arrivals (including baby wild boar) brought by the resident stork, or check out the Siberian tiger enclosure.
-Masks must be worn by anyone aged 6 years and over in certain areas including the monkey house.
-Open from 9.00 to 19.00 every day, entry costs €21,50 for two adults and four children, including adolescents up to the age of 18 years - so quite a cheap day out for the family.
+Masks must be worn in certain areas including the monkey house.
+Open from 9.00 to 18.00 every day (monkey house is open for a shorter duration), entry costs €21,50 for two adults and up to four children, including adolescents up to the age of 18 years - so quite a cheap day out for the family.

 A small zoo set in a hilly forest, Neuwied Zoo has amphibians, reptiles, birds and of course mammals, including red pandas, cheetahs, bears and sea lions.
-You must book a visit online in advance, giving a date and time slot for entry, and children over 6 years must wear a mask in waiting areas or closed rooms.
 Open from 9.00 to 18.00, tickets cost €14 for adults and €8 for children.

 Wolfpark Werner Freund in Merzig is set in the forests with plenty of trails for a long walk or geocaching near the parking area.

-The animal park Rheinböllen has bears,birds of prey and wolves.
+The animal park Rheinböllen has bears, birds of prey and wolves.
 You can feed the deer and other animals.
-Open daily from 9.00 to 19.00, there is no test required to visit the park or eat at the restaurant terrace.
-Tickets must be reserved online and you can also ask for a prepared picnic basket.
-There is no time limit to your stay, but you must bring your reservation confirmation to gain entry and you must book a specific day.
+Open daily from 9.00 to 19.00.
 Tickets cost €9,50 for adults and €4,50 for children over 4 years.
 You can bring your dog for €1, and parking is free.

 The Erlebnispark near Bell has cougars, Siberian tigers, lemurs, meerkats, camels and racoons.
 You can watch one of the park rangers handle the tigers or just pet a few of the farm animals and have fun in the playground.
 Other topics such as dog training, getting up close to reptiles, and inhabitants of the forests, including owls, are also often on the daily agenda.
 Husky tours including rides are available from October onwards.